Stanley Tomlinson (diplomat): Career

 Tomlinson entered the Consular Service in 1935 after competitive examination.
 He then served in Japan from 1935 to 1941; at Saigon as vice-consul from 1941 to 1942; and in the United States from 1943 to 1945.
 He was acting consul-general at Manila in 1945 when the War ended and he reopened the British consulate.
 He was charge d’affaires there in 1946.
 In 1947, he was at the Foreign Office before he was transferred in 1951 to the Embassy in Washington serving as counsellor until 1954.

 After spending a year at Imperial Defence College, Tomlinson was appointed counsellor and head of the South-East Asia Department at the Foreign Office in 1955, remaining in the post until 1958, before serving as deputy commandant of the British sector in Berlin until 1961.
 He was next minister to the UK permanent delegation to NATO in Paris from 1961 to 1964.
 He was then consul-general in New York from 1964 to 1966.
 From 1966 to 1969, he served as British High Commissioner to Ceylon.
 In 1969, he was appointed deputy under-secretary at the Foreign and Commonwealth Office (Asia, Information and Culture), remaining in the post until his retirement in 1972.

 In retirement, Tomlinson served as chairman of civil service selection boards and immigration appeals tribunals.
 He also rewrote the Foreign and Commonwealth Office's Handbook on Diplomatic Practice.

 Personal life and death

 Tomlinson married twice.
-His second wife was Nancy Gleason-White whom he married in 1959.
+His second wife was Nancy Gleeson-White whom he married in 1959.

 Tomlinson died on 10 September 1994, aged 82.